-Why Should I Bring my Pet to Willows for Treatment of Cataracts?
+Why Should I Bring my Pet to Willows for Treatment of Third Eyelid Gland Prolapse?

 Willows is one of Europe’s leading small animal referral centres.
 Our state-of-the-art hospital is led by internationally renowned Specialists, committed to providing the highest standards of veterinary care.
 As leaders in the field, our eye Specialists have experience of microsurgical techniques as well as access to a superb range of microsurgical instrumentation.